apnadkarni/blt/man/arcball.rst

 EXAMPLE
 -------

 You create an arcball with the **blt::arcball** command.
-It takes as arguments the width and height of the viewing area.
-You can resize the area with the **resize** operation.
+There are optionally arguments to set the width and height of the viewing area.
+You can also resize the area with the **resize** operation.

  ::

-   set arcball [blt::arcball create 100 100]
+   set arcball [blt::arcball create -width 100 -height 100]

 This creates a new TCL command that we save in the variable "arcball".
 You can use this command to set the arcball's quaternion.
 You can set